Towards a precision determination of the $X(6200)$ parameters from data: Results and discussion

 \section{Results and discussion}

-In Fig.~\ref{fig:fits}, we show the results for the combined fits to the data in Fig.~\ref{fig:data} performed using the 2-channel (left panel) and 3-channel (right panel) models.
+In Fig.~\ref{fig:fits}, we show the results for the combined fits to the data in Fig.~\ref{fig:data} performed using the two-channel (left panel) and three-channel (right panel) models.
 The fitted values of all the parameters are listed in Tables~\ref{tab:params2c} and \ref{tab:params3c}.
 Both models provide a decent description of the data of a similar quality, so they both can be employed for a study of the pole content underlying the data.
 The extracted poles enumerated in Table~\ref{tab:poles} (see also Fig.~\ref{fig:poles}) confirm the pattern previously deduced from the analysis performed in Ref.~\cite{Dong:2020nwy} for the LHCb data alone, with much smaller uncertainties propagated from the data.
 Namely, all fits obtained using both models predict the existence of a pole near the double-$J/\psi$ threshold named the $X(6200)$.
-Depending on the parameters, it can reveal itself either as a bound state pole on RS$_{++(+)}$ or as a near-threshold pole on RS$_{-+(+)}$.
-Here, the subscripts correspond to the signs of the imaginary parts of the coupled-channel momenta in the two (three) channel case.
+Depending on the parameters, it can reveal itself either as a bound-state pole on RS$_{++(+)}$ or as a near-threshold pole on RS$_{-+(+)}$.\footnote{The subscripts $\pm$ correspond to the signs of the imaginary parts of the respective coupled-channel momenta in the two(three)-channel case.
+In particular, bound or virtual state poles are located on the real axis of the RS$_{++(+)}$ and RS$_{-+(+)}$ sheet, respectively.} We note that the appearance of ``or'' in both the pole location (see Table~\ref{tab:poles}) and the results for the scattering length (see Table~\ref{tab:a0r0XA}) does not imply fits with non-overlapping parameter regions.
+Instead, it is driven by the underlying physics since the attraction strength in the double-$J/\psi$ system depends on the parameters that continuously change in the parameter space of the two-channel fit.
+If the attraction is strong enough, we have a bound-state pole on the Riemann sheet RS$_{++}$.
+Then, for a decreased interaction strength, the bound-state pole approaches the double-$J/\psi$ threshold to move to RS$_{-+}$ and thus turn to a virtual state (the scattering length changes its sign passing through $\pm\infty$).
+Decreasing the interaction strength even further, the pole travels across RS$_{-+}$ to leave the real energy axis below the threshold, acquire an imaginary part, and eventually move above the threshold.
+A thorough discussion of the pole trajectories for a two-channel system can be found in Ref.~\cite{Zhang:2024qkg}.